 2. The greater chance you have of converting them to a lead or customer

-The amount of traffic you receive does play a role in the amount of revenue you can generate.
+The amount of organic traffic you receive does play a role in the amount of revenue you can generate.

-But even the highest level of traffic won’t mean much if the traffic doesn’t stick and the users don’t convert.
+But even the highest level of traffic won’t mean much if the organic traffic doesn’t stick and the users don’t convert.

 The longer your users stay on your site, the better chances you’ll have to convert them, and the more familiar they’re going to become with your brand.